 Likewise, traditions which do not include the above core practices (in specific ways) along with direct lineage aren’t Wicca either, but another kind of religious witchcraft.

 2) Initiatory religious witchcraft tradition

 In this use, Wicca is used for a wide range of religious witchcraft traditions which have a majority of common traits including with people drawing lines at slightly different places about what that means.
 However, it may not involve an initiatory practice, and people may work entirely solitary.
-This is the version the Wiccan Church of Canada uses, and it’s one that’s got a certain amount of traction.
+This version has a certain amount of traction in the larger community.